SKopecz/PositiveIntegrators.jl/docs/src/npzd_model_benchmark.md

 plot(p1, p2)
 ```

+We use the functions [`work_precision_fixed`](@ref) and [`work_precision_fixed!`](@ref) to compute the data for the diagrams.
+Please note that these functions set error and computing time to `Inf`, whenever a solution contains negative elements.
+Consequently, such cases are not visible in the work-precision diagrams.

-To create the work-precision diagrams we use the following time step sizes.
+Within the work-precision diagrams we use the following time step sizes.

 ```@example NPZD
 # set time step sizes
 dts = 1.0 ./ 2.0 .^ (0:1:12)
-nothing #hide output
+nothing # hide
 ```

 #### Relative maximum error at the end of the problem's time span

-Again, we start with the relative maximum error at ``t = 10.0``.
+Again, we start with the relative maximum error at the final time ``t = 10.0``.

 ```@example NPZD
 # select relative maximum error at the end of the problem's time span.